FAQs and Volunteer Tips

 - Hard hat

 If you don’t have the above items, don’t worry.
 The tools you need will also be available at the construction site.
-Other items like sun block, hat, sunglasses, and a camera all will come in handy.
+Other items like sun block, a hat and sunglasses all will come in handy.

 What will I do at Habitat ReStore?